-I. (print your name), an employee of the City of Palmetto, hereby claim that I have used a City owned cell phone for the period of (print month and year of invoice), and that the phone wa used: (Please ch eck one) () Solely for the purpose of conducting City business.
+I (print your name), an employee of the City of of hereby claim that I have used a City owned cell phone for the period (print month and year of invoice), and that the phone was used: (Please cl heck one) () Solely for the purpose of conducting City business.
 I claim that there was no personal use of this cell phone during the period stated above. () Primarily for the purpose of conducting City business.
-I claim that there was limited personal use of this cell phone during the period stated above as allowed by the City Cellular Telephone Administrative Policy.
+I claim that there wa limited personal use of this cell phone during the period stated above as allowed by the City Cellular Telephone Administrative Policy.
 Personal calls are highlighted on the attached invoice.
-I have attached a check to cover the cost of these personal calls at the rate stated in the policy so that there will be no taxable benefit reported on my W-2 statement at the end of the calendar year. the City e Statement that you b appropria reimburse ement must be attached to the appropriate invoice each month and signed by imployee who is assigned use of the City owned cell phone.
-By signing this t of Use and attaching it to the associated invoice, you are acknowledging have or have not used the phone for personal use, and you understand the ate IRS implications for personal use of the City cell phone.
+I have attached a check to cover the cost of these personal calls at the rate stated in the policy so that there will be no taxable benefit reported on my W-2 statement at the end of the calendar year. the City of Statemen that you l appropris ement must be attached to the appropriate invoice each month and signed by employee who is assigned use of the City owned cell phone.
+By signing this it of Use and attaching it to the associated invoice, you are acknowledging have or have not used the phone for personal use, and you understand the ate IRS implications for personal use of the City cell phone.
 Failure to be the City for personal calls will result in a taxable benefit reported on your the calendar year.
-Signed by 7: Date:
+Signed by y: Date: